Forecasts of non-Gaussian parameter spaces using Box-Cox transformations: Conclusions

 We illustrated a potential application of the Box-Cox-Fisher formalism, investigating the effects of precise posterior modelling on the joint constraints by weak lensing two- and three-point statistics in the $\Omega_{\rm m}-\sigma_8$ plane.
 We find that while the shapes of confidence contours for the individual constraints from power spectra and bispectra change in a pronounced way from the standard Fisher results, the joint posterior is compact and close to the Gaussian form predicted by the standard Fisher matrix, hence confirming in the simple case we considered that three-point statistics can indeed break the $\Omega_{\rm m}-\sigma_8$ degeneracy to a large extent.
 However, marginal errors on the cosmological parameters increase substantially by up to $50\,\%$ when using the Box-Cox-Fisher analysis instead of standard Fisher matrix forecasts, which certainly needs to be taken into account for predictions of precision measurements.

 Generally, the more compact a posterior is, the more it looks Gaussian.
 Consequently, the local representation around the maximum provided by the Fisher matrix provides a good description of the complete posterior shape in that case.
 It should be noted that, in order to provide a challenging benchmark to test our method, and to facilitate the covariance calculations, we deliberately designed our exemplary weak lensing survey to yield only weak cosmological constraints.
 Future weak lensing surveys will perform much better, thereby rendering the Gaussian approximation in parameter space more appropriate for predictions.
+Furthermore, combining different cosmological probes yielding orthogonal constraints helps breaking parameter degeneracies and thus also renders the posterior more compact, so that the standard Gaussian Fisher matrix should perform comparatively well in such joint parameter analyses.

 Yet, experiments will always be faced with complex posterior distributions.
 For instance upcoming large-area weak lensing surveys will be used to test modifications of gravity.
 A popular parametrisation of deviations from General Relativity introduces the gravitational slip and a modification of Newton's constant, where the two parameters are perfectly degenerate and non-linearly related for weak lensing data alone \citep[see e.g.][]{daniel10b}.
 Comparing the Fisher matrix forecasts for these parameters in \citet{guzik09} with the likelihood analyses in \citet{daniel10b} and \citet{song10}, it is evident that the optimisation of the survey design for modified gravity measurements will need to go beyond the standard Fisher matrix approach.